Futanari

 From a medical term to a Kabuki aesthetic

 The word is far older than its modern erotic sense.
-According to the Wikipedia account of the term, the most cited early source is an illustrated handscroll from the late Heian to Kamakura period, the Scroll of Diseases and Deformities, which uses futanari to describe a person possessing "both male and female roots."
-In that context it functioned much like the old medical idea of hermaphroditism, naming what would today be discussed as intersex variation.
+According to the Wikipedia account of the term, the most cited early source is an illustrated handscroll from the late Heian to Kamakura period, the Yamai no Sōshi (Scroll of Diseases and Deformities), which depicts figures showing traits of both sexes.
+The scroll's text glosses the word directly:

 The term later acquired a theatrical and aesthetic life.
 In the Edo period, ambiguity of gender was a feature of Kabuki: actors playing female warriors traded on futanari appeal until 1644, when onnagata (female-role) performers were required to adopt male hairstyles regardless of the gender they portrayed.
 Traditional dress, which blurred gendered silhouettes, fed a longstanding cultural fascination with figures who read as neither plainly male nor plainly female.